Roeiazran/Procedural-programming/Relations-Tree/README.md

 #

-For demonstrating we create the following diagram:
+For demonstration we create the following diagram:

 ![Diagram](relationTree.png)